IceHermit/E-Card-Bot/README.md

 ## Usage

 - The `/register` command needs to be used for first time players.
-This creates an account of the player and gives them a starting bonus of 100 Debaloons, which they can bet in games of E-Card.
+This creates an account of the player and gives them a starting bonus of 100 Debloons, which they can bet in games of E-Card.
 - Any registered player can call the `/play` command and set up a match against any other registered player.
 The two must agree to the side they are playing and the wagers.
-- If any player goes out of Debaloons and goes bankrupt, they can use `/work` to get more money the good old (but slow) way.
+- If any player goes out of Debloons and goes bankrupt, they can use `/work` to get more Debloons the good old (but slow) way.
 - The balance of any registered player can be seen using the `/balance` command.

 ## Credits